 Sanford Rich has served as a director of the Company since March 2012.
 Since January 2016 Mr. Rich has served as the Executive Director of the New York City Board of Education Retirement System.
+Mr. Rich is also serving as a member of the Investor Advisory Group of the PCAOB for a term from June 1, 2022 to December 31, 2023.
 From November 2012 to January 2016, Mr. Rich served as the Chief of Negotiations and Restructuring for the Pension Benefit Guaranty Corporation (a United States Government Agency).
 From October 2011 to September 2012, Mr. Rich served as Chief Executive Officer of In The Car LLC.
 Mr. Rich served as a director of Interclick from August 28, 2007 until June 5, 2009 and as Audit Committee Chairman from August 2007 to June 2009.
 From April 2006 to April 2020, Mr. Rich has served as a director and Audit Committee Chairman for InsPro Technologies (OTCQB: ITCC).
 Mr. Rich was selected as a director for his 40 years of experience in the financial sector and his experience serving on the audit committees of public companies.